SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/config-based-source.md

 1. (Optional) **Polling Interval**.
 Set how frequently to poll for new data.
 It must be between 5 minutes and 48 hours
 1. When you are finished configuring the Source, click **Save**.

 ### Authentication Configuration

 Choose the type of authentication the source will use based on the vendor API requirements and configure the details of that specific authentication type.

 #### Basic

+It is a default value.
 Select this authentication option if the vendor API requires basic HTTP authentication.
 The source will always add the `Authorization` HTTP request header with the base64 encoded `username:password` as the value.

 - **Basic HTTP Username**: The username required by the vendor API.
 - **Basic HTTP Password**: The password required by the vendor API.

 #### API Key

 Select this authentication option if the vendor API requires you to use a static API key.
-- **How should we use your API key?**
-   - **In HTTP Request Header**: The requests always include the API key in the HTTP headers.
-   - **In HTTP Request URL Parameters**: The request always includes the API key as part of the URL query parameters.

 - **Location Key**: The key value when using the API key.
 This is the header key if used in the headers and the URL parameter key if used in the URL parameters.
 - **API Key**: Your secret API key credentials
 - **API Key Prefix**: This is an optional prefix you can add to your API key.
 Some APIs require a text prefix, followed by a space and then your secret API key.
 For example: `SSWS {api-key}`.
+By default the value is empty and no prefix will be used.
+- **How should we use your API key?**
+  - **In HTTP Request Header**: The requests always include the API key in the HTTP headers.
+It is a default value.
+  - **In HTTP Request URL Parameters**: The request always includes the API key as part of the URL query parameters.

 #### Bearer

 Select this authentication option if the vendor API requires bearer authentication.
 This is similar to the API Key option, but it is a common format many APIs use.
 The source will always add the `Authorization` HTTP request header with text `Bearer` followed by your API token.
 For example: `Authorization: Bearer <token>`.

 - **Bearer Token**: Your secret API key credentials

 #### None

 Select this authentication option if the vendor API does not require any form of authentication.

 ### Request Configuration

 ### Tracking Progression Configuration

 ### Response Log Ingest Configuration

 ### Pagination Configuration

 ### HTTP Client Options

 ## JSON Configuration